Anixter Slavery and Human Trafficking Statement for the Financial Year 2019

 In our standard supplier contracts, we require our suppliers to comply with Anixter’s Supplier Code of Conduct, which among other things, prohibits forced labor and human trafficking and requires our suppliers to source products only from third parties who uphold similar standards of integrity and ethical compliance as set forth in the code.

 We also operate a Business Integrity Line, where anyone may online (at Anixter.ethicspoint.com) or by telephone anonymously (where permitted by local law) report violations of our policies or the law.
 The Business Integrity Line is operated by an independent third party and supported by Anixter’s Non-Retaliation Policy that ensures that the whistleblower is appropriately protected.

 Business partners that represent a greater risk are required to complete Anixter’s business partner qualification process.
 If the business partner fails to satisfactorily complete the qualification process, they will not be paid without the prior approval of a Regional Compliance Officer.

 Anixter’s business partner qualification process includes a due diligence screening of all new or renewing business partners who will be performing services for or acting on Anixter’s behalf in certain higher risk countries or categories identified by Anixter.
+High risk countries are typically identified as (A) any country with a rating of Tier 2 or more in the previous year’s Trafficking in Persons Report issued by the Department of State of the United States; or (B) any country with a Corruption Perceptions Index (CPI) score of 40 or less on the previous year’s index issued by Transparency International; or (C) recommended for screening by a Regional Compliance Officer.
 Business partners who are approved are continuously monitored by Anixter.